aws-neuron/aws-neuron-sdk/release-notes/compiler/neuron-cc/neuron-cc.rst

 New in this release
 -------------------

-* Added --enable-fast-context-switch to optimize for faster model switching rather than inference latency.
+* Added ``--enable-fast-context-switch`` option to optimize for faster model switching rather than inference latency.
 * Deprecated support for ONNX
 * Improved robustness of Conv3d
 * Corrected compilation error "too many instructions" in DLRM model